ahollyer/unicorn-rpg/README.md

 ## Challenges

 This is my first attempt at Object-Oriented Programming and also my first attempt at building a large program in Python.
-It's been a great learning experience, but many areas of the game are still poorly written and need to be refactored.
+It's been a great learning experience, but of course it is still far from complete.

 * **Learning to organize code in separate files**
   - Throughout writing the game, I struggled to understand when to split code into its own function, much less its own class or module.
   - After refactoring several times, the code is becoming much more organized and readable, with separate directories for ASCII art assets, character modules, item modules, and scene modules.
-  - More work still needs to be done.
+  - I'm still learning OOP basics.
+It's getting clearer though!

 * **DRY, DRY, DRY**